Private Parts & Pieces: Reissues

 The 1990 CD reissue of Private Parts & Pieces included two new, solo recordings of material that date from Phillips' time in Genesis.
 These songs were a new recording of "Stranger", a track from 1969, and a demo version of "Silver Song".

 In 2010, as part of Voiceprint's re-issue campaign of Phillips' back catalogue, the album was re-issued as a double CD with Private Parts and Pieces II: Back to the Pavilion.
 This release is newly remastered by Simon Heyworth, retains the two bonus tracks from the previous CD release, and adds a new bonus track, "Movement IV from Guitar Quintet", which was recorded in 1976 and had never been released.

 On 11 September 2015, Esoteric Recordings released a 5-disc box set containing the first four volumes in the Private Parts & Pieces series and a fifth disc of previously unreleased material.

 Track listing

-All songs written by Anthony Phillips except where indicated.
+All songs written by Anthony Phillips except "Field of Eternity", co-written by Mike Rutherford.